obiknows/oursoulagenda/src/content/los-angeles-vegan-eats.md

 ![Voodoo Vegan](./img/voodoo-vegan.jpg)

-One of our top vegan spots hands down!
+One of our top vegan spots nationwide hands down!
 Serving up plant-based creole food, it’s a taste of The South in LA.
 Everything we’ve ever tasted from here is on point and delicious.
 The Mac and cheese is the best vegan Mac we’ve ever had and the “shrimp” is next level.
 Juicy and all that.
 Getcha some.

 #### Our Favorite Order
-Everything on the menu.
+Everything and anything on the menu.
 These ladies be throwin' down wherever they go.

 - Mac and Cheese.
-(Hands Down Best)
+(No Competition)
 - Anything with the shrimp.
+(A MUST Try)
 - Anything Else.
 There are no wrong options.

 This is a pop-up restaurant that serves the LA area, find them on Instagram here [Voodoo Vegan (@voodooveganfood)](https://www.instagram.com/voodooveganfood/)